phredreeq/anomaly-detection-login-behaviour/README.md

 5. Enable MFA to prevent future attacks
 6. Document findings in incident report

-The model narrows 100 records down to 10 suspicious ones — analyst reviews just 10 instead of 100.
+The model narrows 100 records down to 10 suspicious ones; analyst reviews just 10instead of 100.
 This is how ML reduces analyst workload in real SOC environments.

 ### Limitations of This Approach